aliannejadi/ClariQ/README.md

 ## Run Submission
 Please send two files per run as described above to `clariq@convai.io`, indicating your team's name, as well as your run ID.
 You'll also need to share your GitHub repository with us.

+## System Submission
+Each team in the second stage must submit a system that accepts the conversation in the following format, and produces output as described.
+### Input format
+	{<record_id>: {'topic_id': <int>,
+	  'facet_id': <str>,
+	  'initial_request': <str>,
+	  'conversation_context': [{'question': <str>,
+	   'answer': <str>},
+	  {'question': <str>,
+	   'answer': <str>}],
+	  'context_id': <int>},
+	  ...
+	  }

+where
+ - `<record_id>` is an `int` indicating the ID of the current conversation record.
+While in the `dev` set there exists multiple `<record_id>` values per `<context_id>`, in the `test` file there would be only one.
+We include current questions and answers from the synthetic multi-turn data in the `synthetic_dev.pkl` file for training purposes.
+ - `'topic_id'`, `'facet_id'`, and `'initial_request'` indicate the topic, facet, and initial request of the current conversation, according to the single turn dataset.
+ - `'conversation_context'` identifies the context of the current conversation.
+A context consists of previous turns in a conversation.
+As we see, it is a list of `'question'` and `'answer'` items.
+This list tells us which questions have been asked in the conversation so far, and what has been the answer to them.
+For the `train` and `dev` sets, these `str` values can be mapped to the `question_bank` question values.
+Here, we do not refer to questions by ID's, as the second stage aims to evaluate **machine-generated** questions as well.
+ - `'context_id'` is the ID of the conversation context.
+Basically, participants should predict the next utternace for each `context_id`.
+Therefore, even in cases of `train` and `dev` sets where multiple records exists for single `context_id`, one prediction must be provided.
+Some example data can be found below:

+ 		{2287: {'topic_id': 8,
+		  'facet_id': 'F0968',
+		  'initial_request': 'I want to know about appraisals.', 'conversation_context': [],
+		  'context_id': 968},
+		 2288: {'topic_id': 8,
+		  'facet_id': 'F0969',
+		  'initial_request': 'I want to know about appraisals.', 'conversation_context': [],
+		  'context_id': 969},
+		 1570812: {'topic_id': 293,
+		 'facet_id': 'F0729',
+		 'initial_request': 'Tell me about the educational advantages of social networking sites.', 'conversation_context': [{'question': 'what level of schooling are you interested in gaining the advantages to social networking sites', 'answer': 'all levels'},
+		  {'question': 'what type of educational advantages are you seeking from social networking', 'answer': 'i just want to know if there are any'}], 'context_id': 976573}

+### Output format
+The system output should be submitted in a single file per set (dev and test) in the following format:

+	<context_id> 0 “<question_text>” <ranking> <relevance_score> <run_id>

+Participants may submit more than one response per `context_id`, however, we only evaluate the first response in the ranked list per `context_id`.
+`<question_text>` must be quoted.
+Empty string (`""`) value for `<question_text>` indicates that a system asks no question for a given context (i.e., `Q00001`).
+This could be the case where the system predicts that no further improvement can be achieved by asking clarifying questions, or no further clarification is required.
+We mark empty question as the end of a conversation, and count the number of turns based on that.

+Notice that `<question_text>` must be an `str` of the question.
+As participants are allowed to select a question from the `question_bank` or **generate** clarifying questions, we only take full text strings as input.
+In case a question is selected from the `question_bank`, simply quote the text of the question.
+An example generated output can be found below:

+	784 0 "are you looking for reviews related to the pampered chef" 0 13 bestq_multi_turn
+	785 0 "" 0 13 bestq_multi_turn
+	813 0 "are you interested in a current map of the united states" 0 17 bestq_multi_turn
+	820 0 "are you looking for a specific type of solar panels" 0 10 bestq_multi_turn
+	841 0 "" 0 15 bestq_multi_turn

 ## Sample Baseline Code
 ### BM25 Ranker
+ - **Single turn**:
 A sample Colab Notebook of a simple baseline model can be found [here](https://colab.research.google.com/drive/1g_Sc9j5fYT1hiOxif6BVH5NHNt-icxtT?usp=sharing).
 The baseline model ranks the questions using a BM25 ranker.
 The same baseline can also be found in the repo under `./src/clariq_baseline_bm25.ipynb`.
 It is a very simple baseline, ranking the questions simply by their BM25 relevance score compared to the `original_request`.
+ - **Multi turn**:
+A simple BM25 baseline for multi-turn question selection can be found in the repo under `./src/clariq_baseline_bm25_multi_turn.ipynb`.

 ### BERT-based Ranker
 We have trained a BERT-based model for the `question_relevance` task.
 The model fine-tunes BERT for retrieve relevant questions to a given topic.
 The model is tested on two different evaluation setups, i.e., question reranking and question ranking.
 The reranking model takes the top 30 predictions of BM25 and reranks them, while the full ranking model ranks all the questions available in the question bank.
 The results of the two models can be found in the [leaderboard](http://convai.io/).
 Special thanks to [Gustavo Penha](https://guzpenha.github.io/guzblog/), who kindly developed the models based on the [Transformer Rankers](https://guzpenha.github.io/transformer_rankers/) library, and shared the code in a [Google Colab Notebook](https://colab.research.google.com/drive/1RHHbh5KQY-QDA7kV7wyHFJ7B_w5RRHzP?usp=sharing).